jamestalmage/karma-angular/Readme.md

 };
 ```

-If the automatic scanning is not working for you, you can enter angular module names like so:
+If the automatic scanning is not working for you, you can force which modules are included with an
+array of strings as shown below.
+This really is not recommended, as it's not really saving you any work
+(just use the files array at this point) and you lose out on managing those dependencies entirely from
+`npm install` / `remove`.
+Provided mostly as a way for you to hot-fix if angular releases a new module you
+need **right now** and I have not white listed it yet.
+If that is the case, please create an issue, or
+better yet write up a quick Pull Request on [the white-list in this file](https://github.com/jamestalmage/karma-angular/blob/master/index.js).

  ```javascript
 module.exports = function(karma){